 11f "They shunned the reproach of the cross, for man is never ashamed of a religion he himself can accomplish.
 Neither Pagans, nor Mahommedans, nor Jews, nor those who follow a corrupt Christianity, are ashamed of their religion.
-Alas! we find many thus ashamed among those who confess the truth, and Christ according to the truth; a remarkable fact, and one that shews where poor human nature is!
-(John Nelson Darby, Notes on the Epistle to the Galatians in volume 34 of his Complete Works, page 86)."
+Alas! we find many thus ashamed among those who confess the truth, and Christ according to the truth; a remarkable fact, and one that shews where poor human nature is!"58